Snorkeling the San Blas Islands, Panama, November 2015

 Visibility was good to very good in all areas, current was minimal except at Chichime due to the incoming tide.

 Now for the important part, what the snorkeling is like.
 I have to say that the reefs are some of the healthiest and most beautiful coral I have seen outside of Palau.
 Giant Elkhorn Coral, massive brain coral, and tons of other coral that I have no idea the names for.
 The one thing missing?
 FISH!
 My husband and I remarked time and again over the absolute lack of fish in every area we went to.
 Yes, there were the isolated schools of Blue Tangs and surgeonfish, but no large schools of French Grunts, or many of the other very common Caribbean fish.

 It was such a shame as so often you see beautiful and plentiful fish but the backdrop is dead, bleached coral.
 Here the backdrop was amazing but the cast of characters was missing.
 No turtles spotted in approximately 10 hours of snorkeling.
-We did see a Spotted Eagle Ray 3 of the 4 days of snorkeling and a couple of nice filefish but that was pretty much the highlight.
+We did see a Spotted Eagle Ray three of the four days of snorkeling and a couple of nice filefish but that was pretty much the highlight.

 Not to discourage anyone from visiting the islands and snorkeling there, especially since you just don't see coral like this in many places anymore.
 But be aware that if you are like me who thinks "coral is nice but I snorkel for the fish" then you might be a bit disappointed.
 On the other hand, even somewhat disappointing snorkeling is still better than sitting behind a desk all day!